OSGeo/gdal/doc/source/programs/gdal_vector_export_schema.rst

    :title: Save the OGR_SCHEMA to a file

    When using Windows PowerShell 5.1, redirecting output with ``>`` or ``Out-File -Encoding utf8`` produces UTF-8 with a BOM (Byte Order Mark).
-When using the schema with :ref:`gdal_vector_create` it may fail with ``ERROR 1: JSON parsing error: unexpected character (at offset 0)``.
+When the schema is read by :ref:`gdal_vector_create`, this may result in ``ERROR 1: JSON parsing error: unexpected character (at offset 0)``.

-   In PowerShell 5.1, use ``-Encoding ascii`` for JSON output that contains no non-ASCII characters.
+   To avoid encoding issues, write the file using the :option:`--output` option.

    .. tabs::